techyugadi/kubestash/stateful/rqlite/README.md

 In the Scale-out test above, if the maximum number of voter nodes is exceeded (5 in our code, but it can be changed), when a new replica comes up, there should be a log message in the Leader node, like: `2020-06-27T09:19:55.934Z [INFO]  raft: pipelining replication to peer {Nonvoter rqdb-3 172.17.0.7:4002}`.

 Note: The above tests can be performed with minikube and vm-driver set to docker as well (without using sudo): `minikube start --vm-driver=docker`.

+TO DO: \
+i.
+PodAntiAffinityRules may be added, suitable for your Kubernetes environment. \
+ii.
+Storage space should obviously be increased from 512 MB for each replica, when you want to store more data. \
+iii.
+Cluster Domain may be set appropriately (instead of using the default `cluster.local`). \
+iv.
+A separate service can be created for each pod, if needed, to access the HTTP port 4001 for each pod externally.